theonly1me/theonly1me/README.md

 ### Hi, I'm Preetham 👋
 #### Welcome to my GitHub profile!
-Feel free to look around and peek into my projects! ✨
+Feel free to look around and take a peek into my projects! ✨
+#### You can visit my portfolio at https://atchyut.dev

 <!--